vub-hpc/cesm-config/README.md

 ## Input data

-The contents of the input data are mainly historical weather records, being actively accesed during the simulation in read operations, but not modified or created by running cases.
+The contents of the input data are mainly historical weather records, being actively accessed during the simulation in read operations, but not modified or created by running cases.
 Input data files are automatically downloaded by CIME into `DIN_LOC_ROOT` before the case is submitted to the queue.
 Only missing files that are needed to run the current simulation will be downloaded.
 Therefore, the contents of `DIN_LOC_ROOT` will grow over time, easily reaching several TB of data distributed in several thousands files ranging from a few hundred MB to several GB.
-Given the characteristics of the input data, it is very compeling to have a centralized storage for CESM input data that can be shared by multiple users.
+Given the characteristics of the input data, it is very compelling to have a centralized storage for CESM input data that can be shared by multiple users.

 ### Projects in Hydra